Bad-Metal Relaxation Dynamics in a Fermi Lattice Gas: Methods

-{\bf Preparation of ultracold gases and experimental sequence.} Ultracold gases composed of $^{40}$K atoms are cooled to temperatures below $T_F$ in a crossed-beam 1064~nm optical dipole trap using standard techniques.
-A static magnetic bias field with an approximately 3~G magnitude is applied.
+{\bf Lattice gas and mass current preparation.} Ultracold gases composed of $^{40}$K atoms are cooled to temperatures below $T_F$ in a crossed-beam 1064~nm optical dipole trap using standard techniques.
+A 3~G static magnetic bias field is applied.
 The final trap depth during evaporative cooling is adjusted to control the temperature and atom number.
 After cooling, the optical trap depth is slowly increased to the same value for all the data presented in this paper, resulting in trap frequencies $\left(47.9\pm0.4\right)$, $\left(98\pm1\right)$, and $\left(114\pm2\right)$~Hz.
 In conjunction with a transiently applied magnetic field gradient, a microwave-frequency swept magnetic field is used to remove all atoms in $\ket\downarrow$ state (by transferring atoms to the $\ket{F=7/2,m_F=7/2}$ state) before the lattice beams are ramped on in 100~ms.

 We apply a 25~$\mu$s-long Raman pulse after loading atoms into optical lattice.
 The pulse time is sufficiently short for atoms to be uniformly excited across the BZ.
 The pair of Raman beams is derived from a cavity-stabilized diode laser that is 40~GHz red-detuned from the $D1$ transition.
 The timing of the Raman pulses, pulse power, and $\delta\omega$ are controlled using acousto-optic modulators.
 The Raman transition generates atoms in a superposition of the $\ket{\uparrow}$ and $\ket{\downarrow}$ states, and the relative amplitude in each state depends on the initial quasimomentum.
 Subsequently, the coherence of the superposition decays after the pulse.
 The decoherence timescale measured using a Ramsey pulse sequence is approximately 0.08~ms, and therefore the Raman transition can be treated as an instantaneous process for the relaxation measurements.